Tiaro, Queensland: Education

+There are no secondary schools in Tiaro.
+The nearest government secondary schools are Maryborough State High School and Aldridge State High School, both in Maryborough to the north-east.

 Amenities

 The Fraser Coast Regional Council operates a public library at Forgan Terrace.
 Public accessible wifi is provided.
 Current Library services and collections are provided on the Fraser Coast Regional Libraries website.

+The Tiaro Pump Track was opened in October 2022 by Fraser Coast mayor George Seymour and students from the Tiaro State School.

 The Tiaro branch of the Queensland Country Women's Association meets at its rooms at 35 Mayne Street.